nfdi4cat/voc4cat-tool/README.md

 Options that are specific for vocexcel can be put at the end of a `voc4cat` command.
 Here is an example that forwards the `-e 3` and `-m 3` options to vocexcel and moreover demonstrates a complex combination of options (as used in CI):

-`voc4cat --check --forward --docs --output_directory outbox inbox-excel-vocabs/ -e 3 -m 3`
+`voc4cat --check --forward --docs --output-directory outbox inbox-excel-vocabs/ -e 3 -m 3`

 ## Feedback and code contributions

 Just create an issue here.
 We appreciate any kind of feedback and reasoned criticism.

-If you want to contribute code, that is even better!
-We suggest to create an issue first to get early feedback on your plans before you spent too much time.
+If you want to contribute code, we suggest to create an issue first to get early feedback on your plans before you spent too much time.

 By contributing you agree that your contributions fall under the project´s MIT license.